CharlesHoffmanCPA/charleshoffmanCPA.github.io/examples/lorem-ipsum/readme.md

 The Lorem Ipsum example uses [Lorem Ipsum](https://www.lipsum.com/feed/html) text to represent an XBRL taxonomy and XBRL instance.
 This clearly shows that XBRL can be used to represent ANY INFORMATION, not only financial information.

+Note that the FOUR additional label linkbases are not attached to the XBRL taxonomy or XBRL instance; they should be APPENDED after loanding the XBRL instance.